SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-remote-connectivity.md

 You can access the Edge VM from the Cumulocity IoT tenant by installing the VNC components on your Edge VM.

 **Info:** Ensure that you have registered your Edge VM with the Cumulocity IoT tenant.
-See [Registering the Edge device with the Cumulocity IoT tenant](/edge/usage/#registering-the-edge-device-with-the-cumulocity-iot-tenant).
+See [Registering the Edge appliance in the remote tenant](/edge/configuration/#registering-the-edge-appliance-in-the-remote-tenant).

 #### Step 1: Installing the VNC components